France Bleu Pays de Savoie

 ici Pays de Savoie, sometimes referred to as ici Savoie, is a generalist radio station based in Chambéry.
 The radio station serves the departments of Savoie and Haute-Savoie, though it can also be received as far as Geneva, Lyon, and in parts of Drome, Isére, Jura and Saône-et-Loire.

 History

 Radio France Savoie was started in 1988.
 After an expansion to its coverage area, it was renamed Radio France Pays de Savoie and then folded into the new France Bleu network in 2000.

+And into ici the changed name is ici Pays de Savoie in 2025.

 Transmitters

-France Bleu Pays Savoie broadcasts on the FM band using the following frequencies, as determined by the CSA:
+ici Pays Savoie broadcasts on the FM band using the following frequencies, as determined by the CSA: